runticle/CV/README.md

 ## Experience

 **LeSalon Beauty** (February 2019 - Present)

+- Worked in a team of 5 devs at first which became a team of 2 after a year.
+Developed an agile workflow which was improved iteratively, shown by a fourfold relative speed increase over the first year.
+- Willfully worked accross the stack on two websites, two apps and an api.
+- Liaised with customers and therapists alike to develop meaningful features bespoke to their needs.

 **Emtec Products Ltd** (Summers of 2012 - 2016, Full-time September 2016 - September 2017)